-Wayva Waterman Lyons (Onoñda’gegá’/Onondaga) is the recruiter and student support specialist for the American Indian and Indigenous Studies Program.
-Her primary responsibilities include recruiting high school students and supporting Native and Indigenous students at Cornell.
+Wayva Waterman Lyons (Onoñda’gegá’/Onondaga) is Assistant Director of Financial Aid & Admissions and Coordinator of Indigenous Student Outrreach.
+Her responsibilities include recruiting high school students and supporting Native and Indigenous students at Cornell.
 In this video, she shares information about Cornell University and how Cornell supports Native American and Indigenous students on campus and during the application process.

 As Cornell Health's Community Liaison for Indigenous Students, Wahieñhawi “Hawi” Hall (Cherokee/Mohawk) works to instill hope, healing and health in the Cornell community, particularly among the Indigenous student population.
 Hall develops programming for Indigenous students on campus.
 She co-facilitates a therapy group for Indigenous students and a Talking Circle — a traditional Indigenous communication practice.
 Born on the Onondaga Nation, Hall grew up immersed in the values and beliefs of her Onkwehoñhwe culture, which she regards as an important part of her work.

 Take an aerial view of Akwe:kon, Cornell's residential Indigenous program house situated on North Campus.
 Both the internal and external design represent Native culture and history while reinforcing the concept of an inclusive community.

 At Cornell, much of the AISES community builds off our already thriving Native student society (NAISAC) and welcomes others.
 Through AISES, I have built a strong network of fellow natives in STEM within my school, other universities, and within the professional world.